NERC commissions ambitious multi-centre research programmes

 22 March 2016

-NERC has commissioned five highly ambitious research programmes, worth £34m, that will see its research centres working closely together to tackle major scientific and societal challenges.
+NERC has commissioned five highly ambitious research programmes, worth £34 million, that will see its research centres working closely together to tackle major scientific and societal challenges.

 This is the first result of a new way of allocating national capability funding designed to enable more ambitious science than any single research organisation could provide.